dotnet/TorchSharp/README.md

 __TorchSharp is now in the .NET Foundation!__

-If you are using TorchSharp from NuGet, you should be using a version >= 0.93.9 of TorchSharp, and >= 1.10.0.1 of the libtorch-xxx redistributable packages.
+If you are using TorchSharp from NuGet, you should be using a version >= 0.95.1 of TorchSharp, and >= 1.10.0.1 of the libtorch-xxx redistributable packages.

+__NOTE:__ Please do __not__ use 0.95.0 -- the package was released to NuGet in error, and without its many dependencies.

 __TorchSharp examples now has their own home!__